Wilfred/Minimal-scheme/README.md

   errors, printing accordingly
 * Need a check_type() function
 * Move the more complex maths operations (`exp`, `log` etc) to library.scm
+* Add a number base class to atoms
+* Add a base class for Nil and Cons
+* Add assertions to atoms to make sure they only hold the correct type
+* Add tests for type checking on built-ins and primitives
+* Test type coercion for arithmetic (e.g. `(+ 1 2.0)`)

 ### Future ideas